merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

 The move from the 8-bit FSH format to the 32-bit FOX5 format was a major architectural shift.

-* **FOX5 Container:** A custom format supporting LZMA compression and 32-bit RGBA.11
+* **FOX5 Container:** A custom format supporting LZMA compression and 32-bit RGBA.
 * **Protocol Abstraction:** The protocol *does not* transmit these images.
 It continues to transmit 2-byte Shape IDs (Base220).
 The client is responsible for mapping ShapeID: 12345 to the specific frame inside a local FOX5 file.
-This abstraction preserved the protocol's bandwidth efficiency while exponentially increasing visual fidelity.5
+This abstraction preserved the protocol's bandwidth efficiency while exponentially increasing visual fidelity.

 ### **7.2.
 Web-Integration Headers**

 To support features like the "Digo Market" (real-money transactions) and Guild management, the protocol now includes HTTP-style headers in specific system messages.

-* **Headers:** X-Furcadia-Access-Token, X-Furcadia-Guild-ID.8
+* **Headers:** X-Furcadia-Access-Token, X-Furcadia-Guild-ID.
 * **Hybrid Flow:** The client parses these headers to open authenticated web views (embedded Chromium or external browser) without requiring the user to re-login.
 This delegates complex, secure transactions to standard HTTPS web stacks, keeping the game protocol focused on world state.

 ## **8\.
 Third-Party Ecosystem and Tooling**